Pancheble/DDC-AMC/README.md

 This motivates a multi-view formulation: instead of committing to a single representation, we align complementary views of the same signal in a shared embedding space.
 CLIP (Radford et al., 2021) demonstrated that contrastive alignment across very different modalities can produce strong and transferable representations.
 In our setting, the two views are deterministic projections of the same physical waveform, which makes the alignment problem more principled and exact than the image-text case.

-We ask: **can contrastive alignment between an IQ point set encoder and an FFT encoder produce AMC features that are simultaneously robust to distortions affecting either domain independently?**
+We therefore ask: **can contrastive alignment between an IQ point set encoder and an FFT encoder be used to build AMC features that are intended to remain stable under distortions affecting either domain independently?**

-Our contributions are:
+Our contributions are framed as follows:

-1. We propose **DDC-AMC**, the first CLIP-style cross-domain contrastive framework for AMC that aligns a permutation-invariant IQ point set encoder and an FFT Power Spectrum encoder in a shared embedding space, without any external pretrained encoder.
+1. We propose **DDC-AMC**, a CLIP-style cross-domain contrastive framework for AMC that is intended to align a permutation-invariant IQ point set encoder and an FFT Power Spectrum encoder in a shared embedding space, without relying on an external pretrained encoder.
-2. We formalize same-signal $(C_i, F_i)$ pairs — where $C_i$ is a raw IQ point set and $F_i$ is its corresponding FFT spectrum — as exact positive pairs for contrastive learning, grounded in the physical relationship between the IQ and frequency domains.
+2. We formalize same-signal $(C_i, F_i)$ pairs — where $C_i$ is a raw IQ point set and $F_i$ is its corresponding FFT spectrum — as exact positive pairs for contrastive learning, based on the physical relationship between the IQ and frequency domains.
-3. We introduce a dual-loss objective that jointly optimizes cross-domain alignment and supervised modulation classification in a single training loop.
+3. We introduce a dual-loss objective that is intended to jointly optimize cross-domain alignment and supervised modulation classification in a single training loop.
-4. We design a distortion-specific evaluation protocol and show that the dual-domain model recovers performance in conditions where each single-domain baseline individually degrades.
+4. We define an evaluation protocol focused on distortion-specific conditions, with the aim of examining whether dual-domain modeling can better preserve classification behavior when each single-domain baseline becomes less reliable.

 ---